-1.0.9 contains query performance improvements that should lead to slightly better databse performance for Joomla! sites.
+1.0.9 contains query performance improvements that should lead to slightly better database performance for Joomla! sites.

 There is roughly a 20% reduction in number of queries called in 1.0.9 compared to 1.0.8

-In all earlier versions of 1.0.x the core caching functionality is basically does not working, this has now been corrected in 1.0.9
+In all earlier versions of 1.0.x the core caching functionality is basically does not work, this has now been corrected in 1.0.9

-This means that activating Joomla! caching should now lead to actual performace improvements.
+This means that activating Joomla! caching should now lead to actual performance improvements.